French style is not about having more; it’s about choosing pieces that work hard.

 8. Classic T-Shirt

-A t-shirt is a foundational piece in any wardrobe.
-They are incredibly versatile and can be worn as a layering piece or on their own.
-One of the most iconic French t-shirts is a Breton striped shirt; a long-sleeve cotton t-shirt with horizontal strips that is reminiscent of the French navy.
-When considering how to wear a t-shirt, if it’s a loose t-shirt, you can pair it with a slimmer pair or jeans and vice-versa.
+One of the most iconic French t-shirts is a Breton striped shirt; a long-sleeve white cotton t-shirt with blue horizontal strips that is reminiscent of the French navy.
+When considering how to wear a t-shirt, if it’s a loose t-shirt, you can pair it with a slimmer pair of jeans and vice-versa.
 This creates a more balanced silhouette that is not too tight and not too loose.
 If you wear a crew or round-neck style, you can layer on some jewelry for a polished, but casual look.

 9. Trench Coat